Information Flow in First-Order Potts Model Phase Transition

-To study such transitions in their simplest form, two canonical models stand out: the Ising model~\citep{ising25}, a binary spin system on a square lattice, where each point on the lattice has a spin, which may point up or down; and the Potts model, which generalises Ising to spins with an arbitrary number of states, $q$, and reduces to the Ising model for $q=2$.
+Numerous mechanisms for predicting phase transitions exist, applied for example, from core science and engineering through biology, ecology, medicine and finance~\citep{scheffer12}: increased variance and critical slowing down~\citep{scheffer12}; flickering~\citep{Wang12}; and a peak in the global transfer entropy\cite{barnett13,brown20} (\eqnRef{gte}).
+Two important models of equilibrium transitions stand out: the Ising model~\citep{ising25}, a binary spin system on a square lattice, where each point on the lattice has a binary spin; and the Potts model, which generalises Ising to spins with an arbitrary number of states, $q$, and reduces to the Ising model for $q=2$.

-These models have been used for modelling real-world applications as diverse as: foam flow (for applications such as brewing, oil recovery, and fire-fighting)~\cite{sanyal06}, tumour growth~\cite{sun04}, reconstructing social networks~\cite{bisconti15}, and studying human population and night light patterns~\cite{mate15}.

-Note that the Ising and Potts model are equilibrium models, conserving energy during state changes, while non-equilibrium models do not.
-Importantly, some non-equilibrium models exhibit non-reversible phase transitions, for example, species extinction cannot be reversed, while equilibrium models can always transition back to disordered states (dependent on increased temperature).
+\emph{Transfer entropy,} $\teop$, measures (Eqn.
+2, Eqn.
+4, suppl. material) information flow from one stochastic process, $Y$, to another, $X$---in this case the states of two neighbouring spins over time. \emph{Global transfer entropy}, $\gteop$, measures the average information flow of the entire system to individual spin sites:

+We note however, that all information---no matter its origin in the lattice---must flow to $s_i$ via its neighbours or its own past, and thus consider only the immediate neighbourhood of each site (including $s_i$) rather than $\latticestate$ in \eqnRef{gte}~\citep{barnett13}.
+As with $\teop$, $\gteop \geq 0$ with $\gteop=0$ iff each site $s_i$, conditioned on its past, is independent of its neighbours.

+In the Ising model~\citep{ising25}, mutual information peaks \emph{at} the transition between ordered and disordered phases~\citep{matsuda96,lau13}.
+The \emph{pairwise} transfer entropy~\citep{schreiber00}~(Eqn.
+4, suppl. material), a measure of information flow between spins also peaks at the transition (suppl. material, but the \emph{global} transfer entropy (\eqnRef{gte}), measuring information flow from all spins to any given spin, peaks on the disordered side~\citep{barnett13} regardless of lattice size.